pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    **default: 8**

    The single-byte Block Size to include in the flow control message that the layer will send when receiving data.
-   Represents to number of consecutive frame that a sender should send before expecting the layer to send a flow control message.
-0 Means infinitely large block size (implying no flow control message)
+   Represents the number of consecutive frames that a sender should send before expecting the layer to send a flow control message.
+0 means infinitely large block size (implying no flow control message)

 .. _param_tx_data_length: